Collective And Shared Prosperity

 Construction works, which will take one month, will start at the beginning of April this year.
 The construction works will start in tandem with the renovation of the existing surau.

-“We decided to landscape the area by planting more trees, installing benches, two gazebos and a jogging track.
-Car parking lots will also be built to serve the existing community office and surau,” he said.
+Forest City decided to landscape the area by planting more trees, installing benches, two gazebos and a jogging track.
+Car parking lots will also be built to serve the existing community office and surau.

-“We believe that for an economic development to be sustainable, it should encompass inclusive growth so that all can share the success and prosperity of the Forest City project,” he said, adding that the construction cost of the park which will be called the Tanjung Adang Forest City Park would come up to RM150,000.
+Forest City believe that for an economic development to be sustainable, it should encompass inclusive growth so that all can share the success and prosperity of the Forest City project.
+The construction cost of the park which will be called the Tanjung Adang Forest City Park would come up to RM150,000.

 State Housing and Rural Development Committee chairman YB Dzulkefly Ahmad was present at the commencement ceremony.
 Also present was Tanjong Adang ketua kampong Mohd Ramzan Johari.